 Soda City?
-Like Coke?
+Like the Beverage?

 The namesake, Soda City Market is meant to be a microcosm of Columbia.
 It runs year-round, rain or shine.
 Often times, Columbia is shortened to Cola, an abbreviation first created by the U.S. Postal Service.
 Market founder, Emile DeFelice, likes to joke that it’s because it’s too hot to write the entire word.